 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.

 Every graduate student is required to have an advisor.
 An advisor is a faculty member, or sometimes a committee, from the major department responsible for providing advice regarding graduate studies.
-An advisor generally serves as the thesis advisor.
-In many cases, an advisor is assigned to incoming students.
 Students can be suspended from the Graduate School if they do not have an advisor.

-To ensure that students are making satisfactory progress toward a degree, the Graduate School expects them to meet with their advisor on a regular basis.
+To ensure that students are making satisfactory progress toward a degree, the Graduate School expects students to meet with their advisor on a regular basis.